Have you been injured in an accident?

 - T-Bone accidents - if any motorist runs a red light or fails to stop at a marked crossing, vehicles can hit each other at a perpendicular angle.
 This can be especially dangerous if a smaller vehicle collides into or under a long transport truck.

-Why and how do these accidents happen?
+Why and how do truck accidents happen?

 - Driver distraction - texting, fiddling with the radio or dashboard controls, listening to music or otherwise not paying attention to the road can all cause accidents or limit a driver’s ability to react quickly to a situation.